 If it’s a cloud based solution such as with WordPress.com or even with Wix, it might already be on a CDN.
 Check with your provider, and whilst your doing so ask if they offer different tiered plans.
 Remember, avoid free CDN’s.

 If your website is on a traditional web hosting platform or on a VPS/Dedicated server, the process is a little more complex.
 You will need to update your Domain’s DNS records, specifically the Name Servers.
 For the sake of full disclosure, it is possible to achieve it via a CNAME record but we recommend against this approach – simply put, it just doesn’t work reliably from our experience so stick with the Name Server method and you’re good to go.

 Once the DNS records are updated and the CDN is fully configured (typically within 24 hours), you will be up and running and the best part is you achieved it with little to no downtime.
 Now is the moment to sit back, pat yourself on the back and realise you just made a great decision for the future of your website.
 And when your customers start commenting on how much faster your website is – you have yourself to thank.

 Your next steps.

 So, which CDN’s do we recommend?
 A good place to start is with RocketCDN, BunnyCDN or QUIC Cloud.
-They are all particularly good if you’re on WordPress as they include plugins that take away all the hassle by setting everything up fast.
-However they also work on other platforms too such as Joomla, Drupal, Magento and Laravel.
+They are all particularly good if you’re on WordPress as they include plugins that take away all the hassle by setting everything up for you.
+In addition to being super fast with servers all around the globe.
+However, they also work on other platforms too such as Joomla, Drupal, Magento and Laravel.

-With flexible integration, top notch speed, globally distributed servers and pricing plans offering great value – we gladly recommend them all.
+With flexible integration, top notch speed, globally distributed servers and pricing plans offering great value – we highly recommend them all.
 At VIEWFULE, we migrate customers to content delivery networks regularly.
 So reach out for your FREE consultation and we’ll be glad to help!